To her mother, Jaclyn, Zoey is a wonder. Watching her now, she can’t help but think how far she has come from her medical problems as a baby.

 Open heart surgery

-“This time around, when she woke up she looked at me and started to smile,” says Jackie.
-“It was a huge smile, like she was saying ‘wow, it’s you mommy!’
+“This time around, when she woke up she looked at me and started to smile,” says Jaclyn.
+“It was a huge smile, like she was saying ‘Wow, it’s you mommy!’
 She was so happy to see us.”

 The Hardys are deeply grateful to the Cardiac Center team for the thoughtful and expert care their daughter has received.

-“They saved her life," Jackie says.
+“They saved her life," Jaclyn says.
 "Between her heart, her stomach and her autoimmune disease, everything was found right away.
-If she had a problem, they had a fix for it.”
+If she had a problem, they had a fix for it.
+CHOP put hope in my heart, and it will live forever there.”

 Originally posted: August 2013